recap.at

 3. Germany tops group, Costa Rica surprises

-Germany demolishes Brazil with six goals in 29 minutes.
+Germany defeats Brazil 7-1, one of the most shocking results in World Cup history.
 Known as the "Mineiraço" in Brazilian memory.

 5. Semifinal: Argentina advances